AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/training_module_guide.rst.txt

 * The **batch size** (larger means quicker training and possibly better performance but increased memory usage)
 * The **number of epochs** (a possibility is to start with 60 epochs, and decrease or increase depending on performance.)
 * The **epoch interval** for validation (for example, if set to two, the module will use the validation dataset to evaluate the model with the dice metric every two epochs.)
+* The **schedular patience**, which is the amount of epoch at a plateau that is waited for until the learning rate is reduced
+* The **scheduler factor**, which is the factor by which to reduce the learning rate once a plateau is reached
 * Whether to use deterministic training, and the seed to use.

 .. note::